raspberrypilearning/paint-box/en/step_2.md

 If the line your pencil draw looks like it is coming from the pencil's middle, you need to change your pencil sprite's so the tip is the sprite's centre.

-Click on the pencil sprite, and then click on the **Costumes** tab.
+1. Click on the pencil sprite, and then click on the **Costumes** tab.

-Move the costume's so the tip of the pencil is **just above** the centre.
+2. Move the costume's so the tip of the pencil is **just above** the centre.

 ![Costume center](images/costume-center-annotated.png)

-Now move the pencil around on the Stage and draw.
+3. Move the pencil around on the Stage and draw.
 The pencil should now draw a line from its tip.

 --- /collapse ---